Belgian Shepherd Dog (Tervueren)

 Are they good with children?

-They can be excellent with children if raised with them, though their herding instinct may cause them to chase or nip at heels.
+They are generally good with children they are raised with, but their herding instinct may cause them to nip at heels if not properly trained.

 What is the average lifespan of a Tervueren?